-The Persistable property of an entity in the domain model defines whether an object can be stored in the database.
-This page describes what it means for an entity to be persistable.
+The Persistable property of an entity in the domain model defines whether an object can be committed to the database.

-Non-persistable entities cannot be stored in the database and hence have no associated database table.
-Committing non-persistable entities only stores the current attribute values and association values in memory, which allows for a rollback to revert to those values.
+Committing non-persistable entities records the current attribute values and association values in memory, allowing a rollback to revert to these values.